Petit (Portuguese footballer): International career

 Petit made his debut for Portugal on 2 June 2001, in a 1–1 draw against Republic of Ireland in Dublin for the 2002 FIFA World Cup qualifiers.
 He played for the nation in the finals, and was also a member of the team that reached the final at UEFA Euro 2004, held on home soil.

 Petit scored from two long free kicks in a 7–1 home drubbing of Russia in the 2006 World Cup qualifying campaign, going on to be selected for the final stages in Germany where he netted an own goal in the 61st minute of the third place playoff against the hosts, becoming the fourth player in the tournament to score in that fashion.

 Prior to the start of Euro 2008, Petit announced that he would retire from international football at 31.
 In total, he won 57 caps and scored four goals.

 Coaching career

+Boavista

 In October 2012, Petit was appointed player-coach of Boavista, becoming the full-time manager in the following season.
 The club returned to the top flight for administrative reasons in 2014, and on his professional managerial debut he lost 1–0 at home to Benfica on 24 August.

+On 28 November 2015, Petit left the hotseat at the Estádio do Bessa for personal motives.

+Tondela

-On 9 December 2015, after leaving the hotseat at the Estádio do Bessa for personal motives, Petit was appointed at C.D.
-Tondela for their first top-division campaign.
-He was one of three coaches in charge, as the team avoided relegation in the last matchday.
+Eleven days after leaving Boavista, Petit was appointed at Tondela for their first top-division campaign.
+He was the last of three coaches in charge, as the team avoided relegation in the last matchday.